 A few years earlier, Patel had created a game for her organic chemistry course about the different types of organic compound reactions.
-The game was well received and helped users learn the material and as a result, her group won best project that semester.
+The game was well received and helped users learn the material, and as a result, her group won best project that semester.

-“With the time I now had, I wanted to create a more fun and relaxed approach to educating people on the COVID-19 pandemic and emphasize why it is so important for us to follow the advice offered from public health officers and the likes.”
+“With the time I now had, I wanted to create a more fun and relaxed approach to educating people on the COVID-19 pandemic and emphasize why it is so important for us to follow the advice offered by public health officers and the likes.”

 Patel didn’t have the coding skills to create the game she had envisioned so she found a collaborator to work on the project but unfortunately, they decided to drop the project.
-So, with her basic coding skills and graphic design experience she created the graphics, animations, web-app/webpage and contents herself.
+So, with her basic coding skills and graphic design experience, she created the graphics, animations, web-app/webpage and contents herself.